joinpursuit/Pursuit-Core-iOS/fundamentals/optionals/README.md

 1. What is the difference between a compile time error and a run time error?
 	<details>
 		<summary>Answer</summary>
 		A compile time error is found while the compiler is compiling/interpreting your code.
-Your code is not runnable because it has a syntax error or other invalid code.
-A run time error, by contrast, happens when code compiles and runs but runs into a problem during execution.
-E.g. your program attemtps to divide by zero or access memory it doesn't own, or tries to force unwrap a nil optional.
+Your code might not be runnable because it has a syntax error or other invalid code.
+A run time error, by contrast, happens when code compiles and runs, but there is a problem during execution.
+E.g. your program attempts to divide by zero or access memory it doesn't own, or tries to force unwrap a nil optional.
 	</details>

 1. Which is better, a compile time error or a run time error?